silentjames/WoD-charsheets-for-Obsidian/README.md

 It adds a couple of simple visual tricks and also does some automation, just to simplify some things;
 - you can add the name of your character in H2 above the statblock, and it will be hidden in the reading view – but it remains in the outline panel;
-- change the clan image background according to the “Clan” property;
+- add the background image according to the “Clan” or "Tribe" property;
 - “Weakness” is also filled automatically, according to the clan.
 - The “Blood per Turn” value will be calculated according to the “Generation” property;
 - all Attributes are equal to 1 by default;